WISE up on IR35

 What to do when IR35 applies

-For most genuine contractors, IR35 shouldn’t be a major cause for concern.
-However, as each contract is assessed on an individual basis, contractors should take care to seek professional advice when in doubt.
+As each contract is assessed on an individual basis, contractors should take care to seek professional advice when in doubt.
 HMRC also offers a self-assessment tool to help contractors decide if IR35 applies.

 When IR35 has been found to apply to a contract, then you need to calculate what’s known as the deemed payment on your limited company income.
 This means that you deduct your Pay As You Earn (PAYE) salary, a 5% expenses allowance, plus any pension contributions.